 Now You See It, Now You Don’t by Chris Green

 I didn’t pick up on The Moody Blues again for years.
 In fact, it was the week before last.
-I came across a couple of their albums on CD in CLIC Sargent.
+I came across a couple of their albums on CD in the CLIC Sargent charity shop.
 In Search Of The Lost Chord and On The Threshold Of A Dream.
-Perhaps the owner had died and their CD collection had been part of a house clearance.
+Not casual purchases, you would have thought.
+Perhaps the owner had died and their CD collection was part of a house clearance.

-‘The expression, the Lost Chord,’ Yvette is saying, ‘refers to a song by Arthur Sullivan.’
+‘The expression, the Lost Chord refers to a song by Arthur Sullivan,’ Yvette says.

 ‘Who?’
 I say, passing her the joint.

 ‘Arthur Sullivan.
 You know.
 From Gilbert and Sullivan.’

 ‘Ah,’ I say.
 I find it difficult to imagine that The Moody Blues would have listened a lot to Gilbert and Sullivan.

 ‘Sullivan wrote the music at the bedside of his brother Fred when he was dying.
 The words come from a verse by Victorian poet, Adelaide Procter,’ Yvette says.
 She was always the clever one.
 Straight ‘A’s for Yvette.
 I always struggled with my grades.

 ‘It is about a divine chord that she hears when playing the organ that she cannot find again and imagines she will only rediscover when she reaches Heaven.’

 ‘Now you see it, now you don’t,’ I say.

 The song about Timothy Leary flying his astral plane is now playing.
 I want to remark that people don’t write songs about Timothy Leary and astral planes anymore, but the place I want to make this comment from is fading fast.
 The idea about what I should regard as now is retuning like a random radio scan.